Expensify/App/docs/articles/expensify-classic/workspaces/Set-Currency.md

 Please note the currency setting on an individual workspace is overridden when you submit a report on a group workspace.

-# Deep Dive

 ## Conversion Rates

-Using data from Open Exchange Rates, Expensify takes the average rate on the day the expense occurred to convert an expense from one currency to another.
-The conversion rate can vary depending on when the expense happened since the rate is determined after the market closes on that specific date.
+Using data from Open Exchange Rates, Expensify converts expenses from one currency to another using the average rate on the day the expense occurred.
+The conversion rate can vary depending on when the expense occurred since it is determined after the market closes on that specific date.

 If the markets aren’t open on the day the expense takes place (i.e., on a Saturday), Expensify will use the daily average rate from the last available market day before the purchase took place.